Text by Giulia Ottavia Frattini

 Our feelings and sense of togetherness take place and unfold in different layers of reality.
 We inhabit different dimensions simultaneously, and they are subsequently becoming more and more interdependently linked to each other.
 At times, what cannot be performed in one is transmuted in the other since its realisation becomes feasible given the precise terms of existence and establishment granted by different circumstances.

-In this specific instance, we refer to the intensified interaction between the physical and the digital world.
-While there is a somewhat plausible wariness in understanding these spheres as significantly overlapping, it is, on the other hand, crucial to raise an ever-increasing level of recognition of the mutual influence they exercise on each other.
+Among others, the humanistic domain comprising the artistic discourse and emerging philosophical speculations bring in entries able to offer a variety of perspectives on such dynamics.
 An illustration of the discussion about emotions and relationships shaped by and within the virtual world is presented in the exhibition titled SWIPE RIGHT!
-Data, Dating, Desire on view until February 6, 2022, at iMAL, an art centre focusing on digital cultures and technology, in Brussels.
+Data, Dating, Desire is on view until February 6, 2022, at iMAL, an art centre focusing on digital cultures and technology in Brussels.

 SWIPE RIGHT!
 Data, Dating, Desire features a variety of artists, collectives, writers, platforms and queer initiatives such as !Mediengruppe Bitnik, Elisa Giardina Papa, John Yuyi & Moises Sanabria, Noemie Iglesias, Ingo Niermann & The Army Of Love, Dani Ploeger, Addie Wagenknecht & Pablo Garcia, and Crosslucid among many others.

 The project is curated by Valentina Peri, independent curator and author.
 Her critical research revolves around technology’s impact on contemporary culture and society, focusing on love, romance and intimacy within the Internet and digital age.